Home » Fall » Three sisters squash fritters recipe

 • In a medium mixing bowl, mash cooked beans with a potato masher, then add sautéed vegetables and squash.

-• To cook on the stovetop, heat a heavy pan, like cast iron or a heavy frying pan, over medium/medium-high heat and add enough oil to cover to bottom of the pan.
-To cook in an air-fryer – heat to 350°F.
+• Heat a heavy pan, like cast iron or a heavy frying pan, over medium/medium-high heat and add enough oil to cover to bottom of the pan (Amount of oil will depend on size of pan).

-• Pan fry: Carefully place squash fritters into oil and cook for 4 minutes per side, or until golden brown and crispy.
+Carefully place squash fritters into oil (placing them AWAY from your body, not toward you, in case the oil splashes) and cook for 4 minutes per side, or until golden brown and crispy.
 Drain on paper towels to remove excess oil.
-For air fryer: cook for 10 – 12 minutes, flipping halfway through. *See notes

 • Repeat until you have used up all of the mixture.
 Let cool slightly before eating.
 Store in an air-tight container for up to 5 days.